 Gateshead Council lobbied the government to give powers to councils to demand that landlords hold a license before they can rent out a property.
 The council rolled out the licensing scheme in particular areas where there had been persistent and serious anti-social behaviour, in some instances so bad that long-term residents were forced to move out.
 The licensing scheme has helped to reduce this problem and has already led to the successful prosecution and fining of unlicensed landlords.

-The requirement to license HMOs of three or more storeys and with five or more occupants has been effective in raising standards.
-We believe this could go further in areas where councils are supportive - and Labour councils will lead the way in improving the quality of HMOs through additional licensing.
-We urge the government to be supportive, rather than obstructive, of councils seeking to do this.
-Local authorities are best placed to judge the exact way in which HMOs in their area are regulated.
+The requirement to license HMOs of three or more storeys £1 billion per year.
+Local Labour will continue to publicise grants such as Warm Front, and ensure they are accessible and with five or more occupants has been effective in raising standards.
+We believe this could go further in areas to those on the lowest incomes.
+Where possible, we will where councils are supportive - and Labour councils will also contribute councils' financial resources to combating lead the way in improving the quality of HMOs through fuel poverty and supplementing such programmes.
+Further additional licensing.
+We urge the government to be investment in retro-fitting existing housing stock remains a supportive, rather than obstructive, of councils seeking to priority for Labour in local government and in Westminster. do this.
+Local authorities are best placed to judge the exact Over time, too, the definition of a decent home could be way in which HMOs in their area are regulated. made more exacting to deliver further improvements to the energy efficiency of properties, although the first priority must be to deal with the worst standards.

-There are clear dividing lines between Labour - both in Westminster and in our local councils - on regulating the privately rented sector.
-In their Housing Green Paper, the Conservatives devoted just half a page to the topic, concluding that the sector is over-regulated and more encouragement to landlords was needed, without expressing any interest in improving the quality of provision in the sector, or containing any reference to the rights of tenants, instead just fretting about the 'uncertainty' faced by landlords.
-Sarah Teather MP, for the Liberal Democrats, worried about the danger of 'over-regulation' of the private rented sector.
-The picture these parties paint of the sector is one unrecognisable to both tenants and to communities suffering from poor quality privately rented accommodation.
+There are clear dividing lines between Labour - both in Westminster and in our local councils - on regulating It is right that the standards of energy efficiency of new-build the privately rented sector.
+In their Housing Green Paper, the Conservatives devoted just half a page to the housing are demanding - and we support the requirement that new affordable homes meet Sustainable Homes code topic, concluding that the sector is over-regulated and more encouragement to landlords was needed, without level 3.
+Local Labour will use its powers to ensure that all expressing any interest in improving the quality of provision new housing is as sustainable as possible, supporting the in the sector, or containing any reference to the rights of government's target, announced in 2007, that new homes will emit 25% less carbon from 2010 and that from 2016 all new tenants, instead just fretting about the 'uncertainty' faced by landlords.
+Sarah Teather MP, for the Liberal Democrats, homes will be zero-carbon.
+Any failure to build sustainably now will exact a high price from future generations. worried about the danger of 'over-regulation' of the private rented sector.
+The picture these parties paint of the sector is one unrecognisable to both tenants and to communities We welcome the proposal to introduce 'Smart Meters' to all suffering from poor quality privately rented accommodation. homes by 2020, and Labour councils will work with energy